 (4) In this section —

-“publish” includes publish by radio or television or by electronic communication;
+publish includes publish by radio or television or by electronic communication;

-“relevant period”, in relation to an election, means the period commencing on the day that notice of issue of the writ for the election is published in the Government Gazette pursuant to section 65 and ending at the latest time on polling day at which an elector in the State could enter a polling booth for the purpose of casting a vote in the election.
+relevant period, in relation to an election, means the period commencing on the day that notice of issue of the writ for the election is published in the Government Gazette pursuant to section 65 and ending at the latest time on polling day at which an elector in the State could enter a polling booth for the purpose of casting a vote in the election.

 [Section 191A inserted by No. 79 of 1987 s.
 73; amended by No. 36 of 2000 s.
 21 and 80; No. 50 of 2003 s.
 56(5).]